ppablo78/up-jsprit/README.md

 # UP-JSPRIT

-The up-jsprit library is a Python package developed in the frame of the [AIRoutePlan](https://www.ai4europe.eu/research/ai-catalog/airouteplan) projet for solving vehicle routing problems integrating the [Unified Planning Library](https://github.com/aiplan4eu/unified-planning) with the [JSprit](https://github.com/graphhopper/jsprit) toolkit.
+The up-jsprit library is a Python package developed in the frame of the [AIRoutePlan](https://www.ai4europe.eu/research/ai-catalog/airouteplan) project for solving vehicle routing problems integrating the [Unified Planning Library](https://github.com/aiplan4eu/unified-planning) with the [JSprit](https://github.com/graphhopper/jsprit) toolkit.
 The library provides a seamless interface to work with JSprit functionalities and offers additional utilities to enhance the user experience.
 In particular, the library allows to solve VRP problem providing locations coordinates in term of latitude and longitude.
-Moreovere the optimization is performed using real distances and travel times.
+Moreover, the optimization is performed using real distances and travel times.
 The package is distributed at the following [link](https://pypi.org/project/up-jsprit) in the PiPy repository.

 ## Features